 The Board also has a Finance Risk and Audit Committee that meets quarterly.
 It reviews the financial reports and makes recommendations to the whole Board.

 In his roles as a director James has a particular interest in strategy, risk and community engagement.
-His primary background is in agricultural science, he is a graduate of the Australian Rural Leadership Program (MDB), and has been part of community development programmes in the USA and India with the UN.
+His primary background is in agricultural science.
+He is a graduate of the Australian Rural Leadership Program (MDB) and has been part of community development programs in the USA and India with the UN.
 James is an ordained Anglican Minister and is part of the All Saints Network in Launceston.

 Tim is a Senior Director with the Department of Police, Fire and Emergency Management and was previously lead Partner for KPMG Tasmania’s Advisory Division and Chief Operating Officer for MyState Limited.

-Tim have extensive senior global consulting and corporate leadership experience working with KPMG, PwCC, IBM, NAB, MyState and Rio Tinto in Australia, Switzerland, United States, Canada, Japan, Korea, New Zealand and India on large scale organisational wide projects covering operational strategy development and implementation, commercial performance, technology and operations performance optimization, customer experience and organizational change.
+Tim has extensive senior global consulting and corporate leadership experience working with KPMG, PWCC, IBM, NAB, MyState and Rio Tinto in Australia, Switzerland, United States, Canada, Japan, Korea, New Zealand and India on large scale organisational wide projects covering operational strategy development and implementation, commercial performance, technology and operations performance optimisation, customer experience and organisational change.

 Tim holds an MBA from the AGSM, MA (Industrial Relations & Management) and BA (Honours) from the University of Melbourne and is a graduate of the Australian Institute of Company Directors.

 Tim sits on the Board of St Michaels Collegiate School, as well as its Finance Committee and Governance & Risk Committee.